Zehrush/ZehraExchange-Zehra-Coin/README.md

 ## Development Plan

 1. **Define Token Functions and Variables**
-   - Token Name: Zehra Coin (ZC)
+   - Token Name: Can Meme Coin (CMC)
-   - Symbol: ZC
+   - Symbol: CMC
-   - Total Supply: 1,000,000,000 ZC
+   - Total Supply: 1,000,000,000 CMC
    - Smart Contract Functions:
      - `mintToken()` for creating new tokens.
      - `transferToken()` for transferring tokens between wallets.
-     - `stakeZC()` for staking tokens and earning rewards.
+     - `stakeCMC()` for staking tokens and earning rewards.
      - `verifyOwnership()` to track wallet ownership and ensure rewards distribution.

 2. **Backend Development**
-   - Deploy and manage ZC token contracts on the Andromeda Protocol.
+   - Deploy and manage CMC token contracts on the Andromeda Protocol.
    - Implement staking mechanisms and rewards systems.
    - Integrate with decentralized exchanges (DEXs) for token swaps.

 3. **Frontend Development**
-   - Design a user-friendly interface for managing ZC holdings, staking, and rewards.
+   - Design a user-friendly interface for managing CMC holdings, staking, and rewards.
    - Provide a dashboard to track token balances, staking rewards, and upcoming events.

 4. **Testing and Quality Assurance**